Ben Saxton (volleyball): Career

 and also participated in the U19 World Championships.
 In 2007, Saxton played with Mark Ellingson in international tournaments.
 After Saxton had played two smaller tournaments with Martin Reader in 2008, he started with Jessi Lelliott, and in 2010 with Steve Marshall on the FIVB World Tour, but with little success.
-Even with Christian Redmann there were no top-ten places on the FIVB World Tour, but Redmann / Saxton won the silver medal at the NORCECA Championship 2011 in Mexico.
-Since 2013 Saxton played successfully alongside Chaim Schalk.
-At the World Cup in Stare Jabłonki Saxton / Schalk made it to the quarterfinals.
+Even with Christian Redmann, there were no top-ten places on the FIVB World Tour, but Redmann / Saxton won the silver medal at the NORCECA Championship 2011 in Mexico.
+Since 2013, Saxton has played successfully alongside Chaim Schalk.
+At the World Cup in Stare, Jabłonki Saxton / Schalk made it to the quarterfinals.
 Here they were defeated by the Brazilians Alison / Emanuel and took fifth place.